kekyo/FlashCap/README.md

 ### 4. Reduce data copy

 Another topic, `PixelBuffer.ReferImage()` method will return `ArraySegment<byte>`.
-We can use it dodge copying image data (when transcode is not applicable).
+We can use it avoid copying image data (when transcode is not applicable).

 **Caution**: The resulting array segment is valid until the next `Capture()` is executed.